Chamber organ by an unknown builder,

 There is no record or other evidence that this organ was ever purchased by the Cathedral, and there appears to be no other reference to it before or after 1901.

-The reference to 'Richardson of Sydney' suggests that the organ may have been obtained from Charles Richardson, who established himself in Sydney from the 1890s, but it was certainly not built by him.
-It may nevertheless have been traded by him from amongst the many early nineteenth-century instruments that arrived in New South Wales between 1871 and 1855.4
+Whether or not Brown finally purchased pipes or parts from Fincham is not recorded.
+Indeed, the reference to 'Richardson of Sydney' in the organ description of c.1901 suggests that Brown's organ may have been obtained from Charles Richardson, who established himself in Sydney from the 1890s, but it was certainly not built by him.
+It may nevertheless have been traded by Richardson from amongst the many early nineteenth-century instruments that arrived in New South Wales between 1791 and 1855.4

 ______________________________________________________________________________